Solution

 Titan IoT energy meter with built-in WiFi and Ethernet on DIN rail

-Why an IoT Energy Meter?
+Why an IoT-Based Smart Energy Meter?

 Built-In WiFi + Ethernet